lgrcia/twirl/README.md

 3. asterisms building and matching
 4. image recombination and wcs fit using astropy.wcs

 Astersims are of 3 or 4 points.
-4 points asterism are built following Lang et al. 2009 while 3 points asterims are based on a novel  algorithm (paper in preparation).
+4 points asterisms are built following Lang et al. 2009 while 3 points asterims are based on a novel  algorithm (paper in preparation).

 ---